 Not everyone in the group will be ready for skiing or snowboarding.
 This applies to little guys under 3 (although not always) and the older generations that are stoked to be included in the family holidays.

-For the senior members of the family, Treble Cone Ski Area offers New Zealand’s only scenic chairlift ride, taking visitors up to the top of the Home Basin Express in the comfort of their own shoes.
-At the top, try the new café and watch the family loop around and around the ski slopes.
+For the senior members of the family, Jump on the chairlift for a scenic ride (check which mountains offer this) , taking visitors up to the top of the mountain in the comfort of their own shoes.
+At the top, take some photos and watch the family loop around and around the ski slopes.